-HD.3: SUPPORT PLANNING AND DEVELOPMENT OF HEAVY-DUTY ELECTRIC VEHICLE CHARGING INFRASTRUCTURE refrigeration units to support broader deployment of clean vehicles operating throughout the community and reduce the impact of emissions from the idling of heavy duty diesel trucks at distribution centers, warehouses, or other freight facilities where trucks are being loaded or unloaded.
+HD.3: SUPPORT PLANNING AND DEVELOPMENT OF HEAVY-DUTY ELECTRIC VEHICLE CHARGING INFRASTRUCTURE

+Overview: The goal of this strategy is to provide support for planning and development of fueling infrastructure for heavy-duty zero emission vehicles and transportation refrigeration units to support broader deployment of clean vehicles operating throughout the community and reduce the impact of emissions from the idling of heavy duty diesel trucks at distribution centers, warehouses, or other freight facilities where trucks are being loaded or unloaded.
 Utilizing Board-approved methodology and funding levels the District will work closely with businesses, public agencies, and fueling providers to support and incentivize the development of clean-vehicle fueling infrastructure in the area of the community.
 This action will prioritize incentive funding to support the development and construction of new electric infrastructure within the community.
 This includes increased outreach to businesses and public agencies operating vehicles within the community as well as prioritized funding for projects that serve vehicles operating in the community.